nix-community/nixos-anywhere/docs/quickstart.md

      This is because the `known_hosts` file in the `.ssh` directory now contains a mismatch, since the server has been overwritten.
-To solve this, use a text editor to remove the old entry from the `known_hosts` file.
+To solve this, use a text editor to remove the old entry from the `known_hosts` file (or use the command `ssh-keygen -R <ip_address>`).
 The next connection attempt will then treat this as a new server.

      The error message line `Offending ECDSA key in ~/.ssh/known_hosts:` gives the line number that needs to be removed from the `known_hosts` file.